loveshack/docs/source/advanced_components/application_insight/onegate_usage.rst

 Updating the VM Information
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-The Virtual Machine can update the information of itself or other Virtual Machine of the Service.
+The Virtual Machine can update the information on itself or other Virtual Machine of the Service.
 This information can be retrieved from any of the Virtual Machines.

 For example, the master Virtual Machine can change the ``ACTIVE`` attribute from one Virtual Machine to another one.
 Then, this information can be used to trigger any kind of action in the other Virtual Machine.